icedev576/rpcminer-optcuda/README.md

 Legacy or newer card support will come later

-USE Cuda toolkit 4.2 and not the 5.0!
+FOR (GTX-4xx-5xx) and Kepler (GTX-6xx)USE Cuda toolkit 4.2 and not the 5.0!
 It is very important!
 ===========================================================
 https://developer.nvidia.com/cuda-toolkit-42-archive

+Added support for hardwares with computing mode 3.5 (Titan, GTX-780), this requires the cuda 5.0!

 Please read the following files: README, README.md, HOW-TO.
 Thanks